pickerel/owl/API.md

 	local BaboonClass = owl.class{ name="Baboon" from=AnimalClass }

 #### image
-**Corona SDK/optional**.
+**Corona SDK (optional)**.
 This represents the image (relative to baseDir parameter or system.ResourceDirectory) that a display object should be created from.
 If no width and height parameter is specified, display.newImage() will be used.
 Otherwise, display.newImageRect() (which supports dynamic content scaling) will be used instead.

 #### baseDir
-**Corona SDK/optional**.
+**Corona SDK (optional)**.
 If an image is specified, this will be the base directory at which the image file is located.
 Default is system.ResourceDirectory.

 #### width
-**Corona SDK/optional**.
+**Corona SDK (optional)**.
 This is the width of the image (if specified) that corresponds to the 'width' argument in display.newImageRect().

 #### height
 **Corona SDK/optional**.
 This is the height of the image (if specified) that corresponds to the 'height' argument in display.newImageRect().

 #### custom
-**Corona SDK/optional**.
+**Corona SDK (optional)**.
 If you want this to be a display object class but do not want to use a static image (as returned from display.newImage() and display.newImageRect()), this should be a reference to a function that **returns the display object you want to represent this class** (it is very important the function you specify returns a display object if you use this parameter!).
 This is useful if you need the class to produce a sprite, rect, circle, text, etc. display objects.
 If this parameter is used, you should not specify image, baseDir, width, or height parameters.

 	local function create_rect_object()
 		local rect = display.newRect( 0, 0, 250, 250 )